 - Patients must be between the ages of 13 and 17 (and not turning 18 within 90 days of their admission date).

 - Teens must have a diagnosis of a substance use disorder or mental illness to enroll.

 - Adolescents authorized for residential treatment are those that present as a “high risk” to themselves and to others.
 Each referral’s behaviors are assessed to see if he or she meets the “high risk” behaviors set forth by the BHO (Behavioral Health Organization) guidelines as they do vary somewhat between each insurance company.

 At this time we are unable to accept patients with fire-setting behaviors, an IQ below 70, active gang involvement, severe medical issues, and extreme sexual behaviors.

-When a child in your life is battling an addiction or psychiatric disorder, know that you are not alone.
+When a child in your life is battling a mental health or co-occurring addiction, know that you are not alone.
 The compassionate, experienced staff at The Village are here to help you navigate the admissions process, and find the best, most effective care for a teen in need.

-To begin the referral process we encourage you to visit our online referral form at www.VillageBH.com/referral, or call our admissions staff at 865-970-3255.
-If you would prefer to fax in your referral, please send it to 865-970-6334.
+To begin the referral process we encourage you to visit our online referral form, or call our admissions staff at (866) 295-0466.
+If you are unable to call, please begin our referral process and fax us your information at 865-970-1866.